DETAILED ACTION

 Whoever invents or discovers any new and useful process, machine, manufacture, or composition of matter, or any new and useful improvement thereof, may obtain a patent therefor, subject to the conditions and requirements of this title.

 Under Step 2B of the PEG, the claim(s) does/do not include additional elements that are sufficient to amount to significantly more than the judicial exception.
-As discussed above with respect to integration of the abstract idea into a practical application, the additional elements of using the network connection circuit communicatively coupled with plurality of computer systems, at least one processor, a database, and a first computer performing claim functions, amounts to no more than mere instructions to apply the exception using generic computer components.
+As discussed above with respect to integration of the abstract idea into a practical application, the additional elements of using the network connection circuit communicatively coupled with plurality of computer systems, an order management system (OMS) data integration module interfaced with each of a plurality of computer systems, a database, at least one processor, and a first computer performing claim functions, amounts to no more than mere instructions to apply the exception using generic computer components.
 Mere instructions to apply an exception using generic computer components cannot provide an inventive concept.

 Furthermore, under Step 2B of the 2019 PEG, the additional elements found to be insignificant extra-solution activities under step 2A prong two, are re-evaluated to determine if the elements are more than what is well-understood, routine and conventional activity in the field.
 Here, the Specification does not provide any indication that the database storing a plurality of orders that are expired or unfilled are anything other than generic computer components and the Versata Dev.
 Group, Inc., and OIP court decisions cited in MPEP 2106.05[d][ii] indicate that the mere storing and retrieving information in memory are well-understood, routine, and conventional functions when they are claimed in a merely generic manner (as they are here).
 Similarly, the Specification does not provide any indication that the receiving a first order from a first computer system is performed using anything other than a generic computer and the Symantec, TLI Communications, OIP Techs, and buySafe court decisions cited in MPEP 2106.05[d][ii] indicate that the mere receiving and transmitting of data over a network is a well-understood, routine, and conventional function when it is claimed in a merely generic manner (as it is here).
 Accordingly, a conclusion that the storing and retrieving, and receiving a first order from a first computer system limitations are well understood, routine, and conventional activities is supported under Berkheimer Option 2.